richardschneider/cardsJS/README.md

 # cardsJS
-Showing playing cards in a browser
+Showing playing cards that are scalable in a browser.

 I'm using the [Vectorized Playing Cards 1.3](http://code.google.com/p/vectorized-playing-cards/) designed by Chris Aguilar, see the [readme file](images/readme.txt) for the details.
 The original SVGs are changed to *not* render in an A4 page, but to fit to size.